MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-B-Copyright-Claims-Board-Procedures/part-225-Discovery/section-225.3.md

 (4) Documents sufficient to show the damages suffered by the party as a result of the alleged misrepresentation.

-(e) *For party responding to misrepresentation claims.* In addition to the information in paragraph (a) of this section, *the standard requests for the production of documents* for a party responding to a claim of misrepresentation under 17 U.S.C.
+(e) *For a party responding to misrepresentation claims or counterclaims.* In addition to the information in paragraph (a) of this section, the *standard requests for the production of documents* for a party responding to a claim or counterclaim of misrepresentation under 17 U.S.C.
 512(f) shall include copies of:

 (1) Communications with the internet service provider concerning the notification or counter notification at issue; and

 (2) Documents directly pertaining to the truth or falsity of any representations made in the notification or counter notification.

-(f) *Document searches and productions* - (1) *General.* Each party shall have an obligation to conduct a reasonable search for any responsive documents of any files in its possession or under its control, including the files of any of the party's agents, employees, representatives, or others acting on the party's behalf who the party reasonably believes may have responsive documents.
+(f) *Document searches and productions*—(1) *General.* Each party shall have an obligation to conduct a reasonable search for any responsive documents of any files in its possession or under its control, including the files of any of the party's agents, employees, representatives, or others acting on the party's behalf who the party reasonably believes may have responsive documents.

 (2) *Electronically stored information.* Documents responsive to the *standard requests for the production of documents,* or any additional requests permitted by the Board, shall include electronically stored information (ESI), including emails and computer files.
-A reasonable search under the circumstances shall include the ESI of the party and the party's agents, employees, representatives, or others acting on the party's behalf who the party reasonably believes may have responsive documents, except that -
+A reasonable search under the circumstances shall include the ESI of the party and the party's agents, employees, representatives, or others acting on the party's behalf who the party reasonably believes may have responsive documents, except that—

 (i) ESI searches need not exceed manual searches that are easily accomplished by a layperson; and